 Ben Mesches is co-chair of the firm’s Litigation Department and maintains an active appellate and litigation practice.
 Ben successfully guides teams in significant cases in trial and appellate courts.
 Board-certified in Civil Appellate Law by the Texas Board of Legal Specialization, Ben translates big-case litigation experience in business, energy, intellectual property, and bankruptcy disputes into practical business and legal solutions.

 Ben has amassed a string of high-profile wins in the appellate courts.
-Just since 2013, he reversed a $10.7 million verdict, described by industry observers as the #1 business law verdict in Texas in 2012; prevailed in a $29 million energy case at the Texas Supreme Court; preserved an $81.4 million railroad-divestiture transaction in the Washington appellate courts, leading a team of lawyers from across the country; and secured a key ruling in a closely watched ballot-eligibility dispute on the eve of the election.
+Just since 2013, he reversed a $10.7 million verdict; prevailed in a high profile energy case at the Texas Supreme Court; preserved an $81.4 million railroad-divestiture transaction in the Washington appellate courts, leading a team of lawyers from across the country; and secured a key ruling in a closely watched ballot-eligibility dispute on the eve of the election.